-6.1.4 “Hours of Maximum Discharge” means the number of hours, or fraction thereof, an Energy Storage Device can discharge at its Maximum Single Hour Discharge.
+6.1.3 “Hours of Maximum Discharge” means the number of hours, or fraction thereof, an Energy Storage Device can discharge at its Maximum Single Hour Discharge.

+6.1.4 “Maximum Charge Rate” means the maximum rate at which an Energy Storage Device can be charged from either a full or partial discharge to either a higher level of charge or a full charge, in percentage of full charge per hour.

 6.1.5 “Maximum Single Hour Discharge” means the maximum megawatt-hours that an Energy Storage Device is rated for discharge on a single hour.

 6.1.6 “Round Trip Efficiency” means the percent of energy used in charging an Energy Storage Device that later can be discharged to the alternating current electrical system.